-SP OFF RLY ON When the signal deacti-RLY OFF Adj.
-Adj vates the setpoint, the DOB MAX relay remains energized until the programmable
+When the signal deactivates the setpoint, the relay remains energized until the programmable DOB setting times out.

 The OFF-T then de-energizes the relay for the MAXIMUM programmed off-time period.

 For the pulse mode to repeat, the SP must activate and then deactivate again.